 Next, you’ll see a checklist of all the available tools connected to your Jira site.

-Currently, you can link multiple repositories from Bitbucket, but you can only link one Confluence space and one Opsgenie team.
-Support for more advanced configuration options is coming soon!
+Currently, you can link multiple repositories from Bitbucket, Github, or Gitlab, but you can only link one Confluence space and Opsgenie team.

 Repositories in the Code tab

 Currently, the On-call feature is only available in team-managed projects.